Locally Purified Maximally Mixed States At Scale: Entanglement Pruning and Symmetries: Introduction

-From a representation theory viewpoint, tensor network methods, such as the matrix product states (MPS)~\cite{Perez2007}, multi-scale entanglement renormalization ansatz~\cite{Vidal2007}, projected entangled pair states~\cite{Verstraete2004} and others have proved extremely useful in efficiently providing $\epsilon$-approximations that represent wide classes of useful entangled pure quantum states.
-These results motivate the question of whether, in analogy with pure states, similar approximations of mixed states are possible.
-Locally Purified Density Operators (LPDOs) are one leading candidate~\cite{Verstraete2004_mpdo,Mueller2024,Wanisch2025,Harada2025} to efficiently represent noisy and mixed quantum states.
+From a representation theory viewpoint, tensor network methods, such as the matrix product states (MPS)~\cite{Perez2007} and generalizations~\cite{Vidal2007,Verstraete2004}, are extremely useful in efficiently providing $\epsilon$-approximations of entangled pure quantum states.
+These results motivate the question of whether, in analogy with pure states, similar approximations of mixed states are possible~\cite{Cuevas2013,Jaschke2019,Cuevas2020}.
+Locally Purified Density Operators (LPDOs) are one leading candidate~\cite{Verstraete2004_mpdo,Guo2022,Mueller2024,Wanisch2025,Harada2025,Guo2024} to efficiently represent \textit{mixed} quantum states.
 Along with matrix product operators (MPOs), LPDOs are a natural extension of the MPS canonical form.
 This is because they encode both coherent as well as classical mixture correlations.
-Further unlike the MPO, the LPDO manifestly enforces the density operator's positivity constraint (see App.~\ref{app:review_lpdo} for details), while also providing an explicit handle on classical correlation as well as providing a quadratic reduction in the dimension of the virtual entanglement-mediating bond dimension.
-While the tensor mechanics and action of noise channels and unitaries on LPDOs has been extensively discussed~\cite{Werner2016,Jamadagni2024} (for a more exhaustive list, we refer the reader to the table of equivalent representations in Ref.~\citenum{Mueller2024}) their representational efficiency, in experimentally relevant limits, remains unexplored.
+Further unlike the MPO, the LPDO manifestly enforces the density operator's positivity constraint (see App.~\ref{app:review_lpdo} for details), while also providing an explicit handle on classical correlations and a quadratic reduction in the dimension of the virtual entanglement-mediating index.
+While the tensor mechanics of noise channels and unitaries on LPDOs has been extensively discussed~\cite{Werner2016,Jamadagni2024}, for a more exhaustive list, we refer the reader to the table of equivalent representations in Ref.~\citenum{Mueller2024}, their efficiency in experimentally relevant limits remains largely unexplored.

+In a previous work~\cite{Jamadagni2024} the authors discovered that, despite its conceptual simplicity, the LPDO representation of the maximally mixed state was \textit{dramatically} sub-optimal.
+Optimizing the representation of the completely depolarized state as it arises in practical computations is therefore crucial.
+One must first understand when efficient representations are possible and subsequently how much work is required to constructively find them.
+Since partially depolarized states $\rho = (1-\epsilon) \rho_\mathds{1} + \epsilon \sigma$, where $\sigma$ is a non-separable density operator, are natural generalizations systematically diverging from this complex but trivial fixed point, the answer to these questions has tremendous implications for pushing the fundamental limits of classical approaches to quantum simulations and qubit modeling.